African American–Jewish relations: Black Hebrew Israelites

-In 1969, a group of approximately 100 Black Hebrew Israelites, known as the African Hebrew Israelites, led by Ben Ammi Ben Israel, began immigrating to Israel, both from Liberia (where they had arrived in 1967) and the United States.
+In 1969, a group of approximately 100 Black Hebrew Israelites, known as the African Hebrew Israelites, led by Ben Ammi Ben Israel, began to immigrate to Israel, both from Liberia (where they had arrived in 1967) and the United States.
 They claimed that the Law of Return was applicable to them.
-Although the first families that arrived claimed to be Jewish, and/or willing to undergo orthodox conversion, upon the arrival of the contingent, including the leadership, this was rescinded.
-All of the group except the first families had entered on tourist visas, which soon expired, and they lived in groups of sometimes twenty people in each of the homes allocated to the first few.
-Many members were provided or succeeded in finding work and were largely accepted into the Histadrut, which provided them employment and healthcare rights.
-The mixed response of Israeli officials led to much confusion, and the community survived in a liminal state.
-Relations deteriorated quickly through the 1970s and 1980s, with illegal immigration, antisemitic and antizionist propaganda on the one side, and deportations of members and harassment of any Black visitors by airport security on the other.
-Members in America began to promote boycott of Jewish businesses as a means of exerting pressure.
-The American Jewish media (like the Israeli), after an initial enthusiasm, portrayed the group mostly negatively, however the American Jewish establishment was usually supportive of the group's wish to remain in Israel.
+Although the first families that arrived claimed that they were Jewish, and/or willing to undergo orthodox conversions to Judaism, upon the arrival of the contingent, including the leadership of it, their willingness to convert to Orthodox Judaism was rescinded.
+All of the members of the group except the first families had arrived in Israel on tourist visas, which soon expired, and they lived in groups, sometimes in groups of twenty people, in each of the homes which were allocated to the first few families.
+Many members of the community were given jobs or they succeeded in finding work and as a result, they were largely accepted by the Histadrut, which allocated employment and healthcare rights to them.
+The mixed response of Israeli officials led to much confusion, and as a result, the community survived in a liminal state.
+Relations quickly deteriorated during the 1970s and 1980s, with illegal immigration, antisemitic and antizionist propaganda on the one side, and deportations of members and harassment of black visitors by airport security on the other side.
+Members of the community who lived in America began to promote boycotts of Jewish businesses as a means of exerting pressure.
+The American Jewish media (like the Israeli media), after an initial feeling of enthusiasm, mostly portrayed the group negatively, however, the American Jewish establishment was usually supportive of the group's wish to remain in Israel.
 The situation began to be resolved in 1987 when the group's leadership, after meeting with representatives of the American Jewish Congress and Anti-Defamation League, issued a statement retracting all antisemitic and antizionist claims and literature.
 In 1990, the leadership, Israeli officials and American officials entered into talks that resulted initially in the provision of Temporary Resident status to the community, which had grown to more than 1,000.
 This status was later upgraded to Permanent Resident, and, in 2003, 1,200 of the group were found to be eligible to apply for Israeli citizenship.